Van Jones Snaps At Wendy Williams For Asking Him About His Divorce During Her Show

 Talk show host Wendy Williams has been fairly tight-lipped regarding her recent split from her husband of 22 years and manager Kevin Hunter.
-Just weeks ago, Williams officially filed for divorce from Hunter with whom she shares a 19-year-old son, Kevin Hunter Jr..
-The split was no surprise to those that have been watching the television personality’s marital drama play out in the tabloids for weeks.
+Just weeks ago, Williams officially filed for divorce from Hunter with whom she shares a 19-year-old son, Kevin Hunter Jr. The split was no surprise to those that have been watching the television personality’s marital drama play out in the tabloids for weeks.
 Rumors of infidelity have long surrounded Hunter and were further exacerbated by news that he and his mistress recently welcomed a baby girl.
 While Williams may have plenty of personal struggles of her own right now, she couldn’t help but ask news commentator and author Van Jones about his, according to Fox News.

 Van Jones was married to Jana Carter for 14 years before she filed for divorce this past September.
 The couple shares two children, Mattai and Cabral Jones.
 When Jones stopped by The Wendy Williams Show on Tuesday, he continued to wear his wedding ring, despite his split from his wife.
 Williams was quick to pick up on this detail and wasted no time asking him about it.